Seatis/my-teaching-materials/workshop/java-spring-intro/README.md

 <img src="./spring-start-06B.jpg">

-- Open terminal from bottom of the IDE and start Spring boot app container with: "gradlew bootRun" command
+- Open terminal from bottom of the IDE and start Spring boot app container with: `gradlew bootRun` (or `./gradelw bootRun`) command

 <img src="./spring-start-07.jpg" >
 @K okay?

-- Open [localhost:8080](http://localhost:8080) in your webbrowse.
+- Open [localhost:8080](http://localhost:8080) in your webbrowser.
 You should get the "Whitelabel Error Page".
 This means your application is running.

 <img src="./spring-start-08.jpg">